joshbegley/nyt-latest/README.md

 `The pop star with the No. 1 album in the country joined the Biden administration’s efforts to encourage the young and unvaccinated to get their shots.`\
 https://nytimes.com/2021/07/14/us/politics/olivia-rodrigo-biden-vaccines.html?searchResultPosition=4

-**Bleating Around the Bushes: Goats Chow Down at Riverside Park**\
+**Have You Herd?
+The Goats Are Back at Riverside Park.**\
-`Have you herd?
-After taking a break in 2020, goats have returned to Riverside Park to help fend off invasive plant species.`\
+`After taking a break last year, goats have returned to help fend off invasive plant species.
+New Yorkers can use ranked-choice voting to pick their favorites.`\
 https://nytimes.com/2021/07/14/nyregion/goats-riverside-park.html?searchResultPosition=5

 **‘We Can’t Get Out’: 911 Calls Capture Chaos and Fear After Condo Collapse**\